 On April 24, 2008, in a telephone conversation, Mr. Plunkett acknowledged receipt of the CAP and generally acknowledged the scope of work pending additional internal review.
 Blymyer Engineers noted that it would observe the 60-day period allowed for regulatory comment prior to proceeding.
-On May 16, 2008, Blymyer Engineers issued a Request for Proposal (RFP) to four remedial contractors in order to obtain estimates for the remedial excavation.
-As currently planned, the remedial excavation is scheduled for mid-September 2008.
+On May 16, 2008, Blymyer Engineers, on behalf of Kawahara Nursery, issued a Request for Proposal (RFP) to four remedial contractors in order to obtain estimates for the remedial excavation.
+On July 28, 2008, the ACEHD issued the letter entitled Fuel Leak Case No RO000291 concurring with the RAP, and requesting additional information including a Site Conceptual Model due October 21, 2008, after completion of remedial actions.
+In early August 2008, a remedial contractor was notified that pending approval by the UST Cleanup Fund work would proceed.
+Remedial actions had been planned for mid-September 2008; however, these activities have been delayed due to recent significant changes in the general economy.
+A further attempt to conduct these activities is tentatively planed for mid-2009.